John Entwistle Biography (Wikipedia)

-John Alec Entwistle (9 October 1944 – 27 June 2002) was an English musician, songwriter, singer, and film and record producer who was best known as the bass player for the rock band The Who.
-He was the only member of the band with formal musical training.
-His aggressive lead sound influenced many rock bass players.
+John Alec Entwistle (9 October 1944 – 27 June 2002) was an English singer, songwriter, composer, musician, film and music producer.
+In a music career that spanned more than 40 years, Entwistle was best known as the original bass guitarist for the English rock band the Who.
+He was the only member of the band to have formal musical training.
 He was inducted into the Rock and Roll Hall of Fame as a member of the Who in 1990.